 - Your Medicare and Medicaid covered services must be provided according to the rules set by Medicare and Medicaid. - The services (including medical care, services, supplies, equipment, and drugs) must be medically necessary.
 Medically necessary means you need services to prevent, diagnose, or treat your medical condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing home.
-It also means the services, supplies, or drugs meet accepted standards of medical practice or are otherwise necessary under current Medicare or Illinois Medicaid coverage rules. - You get your care from a network provider.
+It also means the services, supplies, or drugs meet accepted standards of medical practice or are otherwise necessary under current Medicare or Illinois Medicaid coverage rules. - For new enrollees, the plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that began with an out-of-network provider. - You get your care from a network provider.
 A network provider is a provider who works with the health plan.
 In most cases, the plan will not pay for care you get from an out-of-network provider.
-Chapter 3, Section D, page 27 has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
+Chapter 3, Section D has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
 In most cases, your PCP must give you approval before you can use someone that is not your PCP or use other providers in the plan's network.
 This is called a referral.
-Chapter 3, Section D, page 27 has more information about getting a referral and explains when you do not need a referral. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval from us first.
+Chapter 3, Section D has more information about getting a referral and explains when you do not need a referral. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval from us first.
 This is called prior authorization (PA).
 Covered services that need prior authorization are marked in the Benefits Chart by an asterisk ().
 In addition, you must get PA for the following services that are not listed in the Benefits Chart: